latticelabs/Mitty-deprecated-/docs/quickstart.rst

 Let's run this command and create some reads from the variant genome

-.. command-output::  reads --pfile=../examples/demo/illumina_reads.json -v
+.. command-output::  reads generate ../examples/demo/illumina_reads.json -v

 Testing alignment accuracy of BWA MEM
 -------------------------------------